 In order to get the most from your degree, find a college that offers great quality for a fair price.
 College Factual's "Best for the Money" ranking takes into account both the positive outcomes of students and the total cost of a degree.
 To learn more about the methodology behind this ranking see this article about our best value colleges by major methodology.

-Houghton College is among your best bets if you're planning on studying Communication & Media Studies.
+Houghton College is the best choice for individuals thinking about a Communication & Media Studies major.
+10.6% of undergraduates at Houghton College are communications majors.
 Settled in the idyllic Houghton, New York, it is the ideally suited school for college students who prefer to totally focus on their learning without worrying about temptations of a substantial urban center.